The Economics of Restarting a Past-producing Mine

 “We are pleased with our progress to bring a gold mine back into production in the historic Yellowknife Gold Camp,” said John Campbell, Chairman and Chief Financial Officer of Sixty North Gold.
 “There are still many steps to go, but restarting a past-producing mine using the same operators that had placed it into production in the past makes Sixty North Gold a unique company in our industry.”

-After acquiring the Copperstone gold mine in 2014, Kerr Mines has made significant strides in mining production advancement.
+After acquiring the Copperstone gold mine in 2014, Arizona Gold has made significant strides in mining production advancement.
 In January 2020, the US Bureau of Land Management issued a Decision of Record to increase previously allowed project capacity from 450 tonnes per day to 600 tpd.

 Past-producing mines provide mining companies with significant benefits over developing new projects.
 The availability of existing infrastructure, permits and licenses, and developed mine systems in safe jurisdictions can increase production, reduce operational costs and expedite a company’s path to profitability.